×

 npm run serve

-It is recommended to switch to browser-sync to have live reloading in the browser when files change.
-The issue above will disappear if you use this:
+Switch to browser-sync to have live reloading in the browser when files change:

 npm run liveserver